 Prior to joining the University of Lincoln, Toby served for six years as the inaugural Director of International Strategy at the University of Cambridge, devising and delivering an institution-wide strategy for global engagement, working closely with partners in Europe, Asia, Africa, the Middle East and the Americas.
 Toby’s earlier appointments focussed on external relations, schools liaison and widening participation, fundraising and alumni relations, and institutional strategy.
 In his

 Toby is an internationally acclaimed Egyptologist, and the prize-winning author of ten books which have been translated into eleven languages.
 He is a Fellow of the Society of Antiquaries and a member of the international editorial board of the Journal of Egyptian History.
 Toby is also a school governor and a trustee of the Thomas Wall Trust.

-Professor Ian Abrahams is the Head of School for the University of Lincoln School of Education and Professor of Science Education.
+Professor Ian Abrahams (Trustee) is Head of the School of Education and Professor of Science Education at the University of Lincoln.
 Ian’s previous roles include head of department and a teacher of physics.